braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 - A message is not sent because it is frequency capped
 - A message is not sent because it is aborted

-![Canvas Message Step][2]{: style="max-width:80%;"}
+![Canvas Message Step][2]{: style="max-width:75%;"}

-The Message Step also contains settings for Intelligent Delivery and Quiet Hours overrides.
+The Message Step also includes settings for Intelligent Delivery and Quiet Hours overrides.

 The Message Step allows you to enable Intelligent Timing with a fallback option when a user’s profile does not have enough data to calculate an optimal time.
-You can specify either the most popular time or a specific fallback time.
+Select **Using Intelligent Timing** in **Delivery Settings**.
+Here, you can select either the most popular time or a specific fallback time.

-If Quiet Hours are configured, the Message Step also allows you to override this setting should you so choose.
+If Quiet Hours are enabled, the Message Step also allows you to override this setting.

+![Canvas Message Step][4]

 ## Analytics